 It was then no empty abstraction when we spoke of one united gigantic market for present goods, and of the laws of its united market price.
 The circumstances of the whole decide on the average amount of supply given to the part markets.
 Local influences may, for long or for short periods, raise the supply above the average level in one place, and depress it below the level in another, but these are only secondary phenomena, showing themselves, as it were, on the surface of the principal movement, and carried up or down with it-just as the surface of a great wave is furrowed and ridged by smaller wavelets that rise and fall with it.

 If the mobility of capital were perfect, the particular divergences from the normal rate of interest could not have any considerable strength, and still less any considerable duration.
 But as matter of fact there are numerous hindrances, little and great, which check the levelling ebb and flow of capital like weirs on a stream, and these raise or depress local prices.
 People do not so easily change their employments of capital.
-If sugar-refining yields one per cent more than cloth-making, a powerloom weaver does not become a refiner on a snap of the fingers, and it may be a pretty long time before so many people have put capital in sugar-refining that the rate of profit is pressed down to the normal level.
+If sugar-refining yields one per cent more than cloth-making a powerloom weaver does not become a refiner on a snap of the fingers, and it may be a pretty long time before so many people have put capital in sugar-refining that the rate of profit is pressed down to the normal level.
 Indeed, in specially favourable circumstances, one special branch of industry may retain permanently an abnormal rate of agio.
-The disinclination of a great many affluent people to lend their capital, in small amounts and without security, to necessitous persons, from whom it is difficult to get it back without strong personal effort and supervision-or, it may be, lengthy pro-cesses and processes of distraint which are painful to one's own cesses and processes of distraint which are painful to one's own feelings,-almost universally keeps the supply in this particular loan market permanently and abnormally low, and the agio permanently and abnormally high-even disregarding the deduc-tion which must, of course, be made in this case for premium against risk.
-And, similarly, the discount market may enjoy a permanently and abnormally low rate of interest, owing to the frequent inflow of large amounts of capital seeking short temporary employments, and, naturally, not finding such either in the mortgage market, or in agricultural loans, or in industrial investments. investments.
-The great security of the investment, again, and the prospect of future rise in value, keeps the rate of and the prospect of luttice lise in value, keeps the late of interest in immovables always low; and considerations closely akin to this account for the present lower return of interest on state bonds, preferences, etc., payable in gold as compared with those payable in silver or paper.
+The disinclination of a great many affluent people to lend their capital, in small amounts and without security, to necessitous persons, from whom it is difficult to get it back without strong personal effort and supervision-or, it may be, lengthy processes and processes of distraint which are painful to one's own feelings,-almost universally keeps the supply in this particular loan market permanently and abnormally low, and the agio permanently and abnormally high-even disregarding the deduction which must, of course, be made in this case for premium against risk.
+And, similarly, the discount market may enjoy a permanently and abnormally low rate of interest, owing to the frequent inflow of large amounts of capital seeking short temporary employments, and, naturally, not finding such either in the mortgage market, or in agricultural loans, or in industrial investments.
+The great security of the investment, again, and the prospect of future rise in value, keeps the rate of interest in immovables always low; and considerations closely akin to this account for the present lower return of interest on state bonds, preferences, etc., payable in gold as compared with those payable in silver or paper.